Don't let fantasy sports ruin your relationship.

-It can happen any time; during dinner parties, family vacations, even the late stages of labor, fantasy sports-obsessed spouses and significant others disappear into the world of online trades and hours-long drafts.
-Being away from a computer doesn't help, as Blackberries, iPhones and the media feed the fantasy-stricken with a constant stream of sports stats.
+It can happen any time — during dinner parties, family vacations, even the late stages of labor.
+Fantasy sports-obsessed spouses and significant others disappear into the world of online trades and hours-long drafts.
+Being away from a computer doesn't help, as smartphones and the media feed the fantasy-stricken with a constant stream of sports stats.

-Take, for example, the WAFS list on how to know when his fantasy addiction has gone too far:
+Take for example this list on how to know when your man's fantasy addiction has gone too far:

-1) He can't remember the kids' names but knows where every player on his fantasy league went to college and their major
+- He can't remember the kids' names but knows where every player on his fantasy league went to college and their major.

-2) He's in more leagues then years he's alive
+- He's in more leagues than years he's been alive.

-3) When birthdays and holidays "interfere" with fantasy football
+- Birthdays and holidays "interfere" with fantasy football.

-4) While you're in labor he is holding you with one hand and checking the scores on his cell phone with the other
+- While you're in labor, he's holding you with one hand and checking the scores on his cell phone with the other.

 Perhaps it's only a matter of time before a similarly common male complaint garners its own site and MASS (MenAgainstShoeShopping) goes live.